hsghori/scheduler/README.md

 # jhu-reslife-duty-scheduler

 ### Installation
-To use this program you need to have Python 2.7+ installed: https://www.python.org/downloads/
+To use this program you need to have Python 2.7+ installed: https://www.python.org/downloads/.
+You need to clone the repo (if you know what that means you know how to do it 😀) or download the zip.

 ### Usage
 To use this program: